-AED is a study project that investigates whether the antiepileptic medication during pregnancy affects the development of infant brain and whether this medication affects later development of the child.
+AED (2011-) is a study project that investigates whether antiepileptic medication during pregnancy affects the development of the infant brain and whether this medication affects the later development of a child.
+The first results concerning infant brain development have been published, and the project is currently focusing on the assessment of neuropsychological development at preschool age.
+The first phase of this project comprised a part of the PhD project of Dr. Mari Videman.

 Effects of prenatal antiepileptic drug exposure on newborn brain activity.
 Mari Videman; Anton Tokariev; Susanna Stjerna; Reina Roivainen; Eija Gaily; Sampsa Vanhatalo.
 Epilepsia.
 2016 Feb;57(2):252-62. doi: 10.1111/epi.13281.
 Epub 2015 Dec 25.